“Where Possibility and Opportunity Meet”

 Celebrating Over 53 Years of Educational Excellence!

-At the beginning of the 1960’s, as enrollment of 9th and 10th grade students at St. Cecelia Catholic School in Clearwater grew, it became increasingly apparent that there was a need for a separate Catholic high school facility in northern Pinellas County.
-In 1961, Joseph Hurley, Archbishop of the Diocese of St. Augustine, selected Clearwater as the site for a new Catholic high school.
+At the beginning of the 1960’s, as enrollment of 9th and 10th grade students at St. Cecelia Catholic School in Clearwater grew, it became increasingly apparent that there was a need for a separate Catholic high school facility in Pinellas County.
+In 1961, Joseph Hurley, Archbishop of the Diocese of St. Augustine, selected Clearwater as the site for this new Catholic high school.